Cultured Guru Logo

 Can You Use Frozen Beets for Beet Burgers?

 Yes!
 That is what I call for in the recipe.
-The beets should be cooked frozen beets, without the peel.
+The beets should be cooked frozen without the peel.

 three beet burgers on little white plates with avocado and lettuce toppings